 Nessebar Shore Excursions

-This full day private shore trip includes the resorts towns of Nessebar and Pomorie.
-In addition to a walking tour you visit several important sites and then of course enjoy free time for lunch.
+This private Nessebar shore trip includes the resorts towns of Nessebar and Pomorie.
+In addition to a walking tour you visit several important sites including Thracian's Tomb.
+There is some free time in Nessebar where you can enjoy lunch, shop or explore.

 Nessebar (also known as Nessebur) is an ancient town but also one of the most popular seaside resorts on the Bulgarian Black Sea Coast.
 The old town is located on a